GabMartino/TransformerForDummies/README.md

 padding_mask = (padding_mask_left | padding_mask_right).float()
 padding_mask[padding_mask == 1.] = -torch.inf
 ```
 but I'm pretty sure more efficient ways exists.
+It's important to notice also from the implementation, that the padding mask is like it is composed by two masks.
+This is because $Q$ and $K^T$ are vector with each having its own padding mask.
+In this case the two vectors are the same so the resulting padding mask is simmetric.

 Hence, we'll have a different padding mask for each sentence.